 Residency program accreditation and ongoing compliance reviews are performed by the Preventive Medicine Residency Review Committee of the Accreditation Council for Graduate Medical Education (ACGME).

 Prospective residents must contact their desired residency programs directly for information and application instructions.
 Program directors may connect residents with program match specialists who can provide additional information and guidance.
-Many programs participate in the Preventive Medicine Electronic Residency Application Service.
+Many programs participate in the Preventive Medicine Electronic Residency Application Service (ERAS).

-ACPM administers a voluntary standardized acceptance process for General Preventive Medicine and Public Health residency programs.
+ACPM administers a voluntary Standardized Acceptance Process for Public Health and General Preventive Medicine (PH/GPM) residency programs.
 This centralized service provides the participating programs with a uniform method of selecting residents.
 ACPM opens registration in October and application review begins the following January.

 Prerequisites and Requirements